gyalpodongo/EPN_robotics/README.md

 ## Installation

-The code has been tested on Python3.10.2, PyTorch 2.0.1 and CUDA (12).
+The code has been tested on Python3.10.2, PyTorch 2.0.1 and CUDA (12) in an Nvidia A100.
 To install all requirements, datasets, models and set up the repo just run:
 ```
 source setup.sh
 ```